Roofing for Waterfront Homes: Salt Air, Wind, and Corrosion Protection

 - Any fastener not rated for coastal or marine environments

-Beyond Kynar 500, specialized fluoropolymer coatings are available for extreme coastal applications (beachfront, on the water, marine environments).
-These coatings are applied in multiple layers and offer the highest available resistance to salt, UV, and chemical exposure.
+Specialty fluoropolymer coatings.
+Beyond Kynar 500, specialized coatings are available for extreme coastal applications (beachfront, directly on water, marine environments).
+Multiple-layer application.
+Highest available resistance to salt, UV, and chemical exposure.
+Recommended for Fisher Island, Star Island, and direct oceanfront Miami Beach properties.

-Concrete and clay tiles benefit from periodic application of silicone-based or fluoropolymer sealers that repel moisture and reduce salt crystal adhesion.
-We recommend sealing every 7-10 years for waterfront tile roofs.
+Tile sealers.
+Concrete and clay tile benefit from periodic application of silicone-based or fluoropolymer sealers that repel moisture and reduce salt crystal adhesion.
+I recommend sealing every 7 to 10 years on waterfront tile roofs.

-Waterfront homes are subject to the highest wind design pressures in the Florida Building Code.
-Miami-Dade County's High Velocity Hurricane Zone requirements specify:
+Waterfront homes face the highest wind design pressures in Florida.
+Miami-Dade HVHZ requirements for coastal properties specify:

 - Design wind speed: 180 mph (3-second gust) for most coastal areas